Reconstructed and opened to the public on the premises of Yokohama City Hall! "Birthplace of the Nikkan Shimbun" monument

-(TOP image) Provided by Nihon Shimbun Museum
+(TOP image) Provided by the Japan Newspaper Museum

-In the permanent exhibition room of the news park, in addition to the first issue (reprint) of the Yokohama Mainichi Shimbun, the Perry Fleet's arrival at Uraga, a version of the "Overseas Newspaper" by Joseph Hiko, No. 20, Kanagawa We are displaying materials unique to Yokohama, the birthplace of the daily newspaper, such as the first issue (reproduction) of the newspaper predecessor "Yokohama Trading Newspaper".
+In the permanent exhibition room of the news park, in addition to the first issue (reprint) of the "Yokohama Mainichi Shimbun", the 20th issue of the "Overseas Newspaper" launched by Joseph Hiko, Kanagawa, while telling that the Perry fleet has arrived in Uraga.
+We display materials unique to Yokohama, the birthplace of the Mainichi Shimbun, such as the first issue (reproduction) of the predecessor newspaper "Yokohama Trading Newspaper".

 Provided by Japan Newspaper Museum

-[Access] Directly connected to Bashamichi Station on the Minatomirai Line
+[Access] Directly connected to "Bashamichi Station" on the Minatomirai Line

-[News Park (Nippon Shimbun Museum)]
+[News Park (Japan Newspaper Museum)]

 [TEL] 045-661-2040 (News Park)